The follicular phase: everything you need to know about this period of the menstrual cycle

 Our tips for staying in shape during the follicular phase!

-For your diet, avoid refined sugars, caffeine and alcohol, which are inflammatory foods that tend to aggravate pain of periods.
-During your periods, at the start of your follicular phase, it's best to focus on fruits and vegetables, rich in micronutrients to give you energy.
-To combat periods pain and inflammation, you can opt for chia, flax and pumpkin seeds, as well as oily fish, rich in omega 3.
+For your diet, avoid refined sugars, caffeine and alcohol, which are inflammatory foods that tend to aggravate period pains.
+During your period, at the start of your follicular phase, it's best to focus on fruit and vegetables, which are rich in micronutrients to give you energy.
+To combat period pain and inflammation, you can opt for chia, flax and pumpkin seeds, as well as oily fish, rich in omega 3.

 At the end of your period, you can switch to :

-• Wholegrain cereals, legumes and root vegetables to give you energy;
+- Whole grains, legumes and root vegetables for energy;

 Can you get pregnant during the follicular phase?

-As detailed earlier in the article, this is a phase of endometrial evacuation, with no fertilization during the previous cycle, and preparation for a new ovulation and potential new fertilization.
+As detailed earlier in this article, the follicular phase is when the endometrium is evacuated, without fertilization during the previous cycle, in preparation for a new ovulation and potential fertilization.
 So it's not during this phase that the chances of getting pregnant are highest.

 But this doesn't mean it's impossible to get pregnant during this phase: there's no such thing as zero risk, so it's important to protect yourself during this phase if you don't want to get pregnant.